Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Operator

+Thank you.
 The next question comes from the line of Andrew Wittmann with Robert W. Baird.
 Please proceed with your questions.

 Andrew John Wittmann - Robert W. Baird & Co., Inc.

 Hi.
 Great.
 Thanks.
-I guess, my question is on the Other segment.
+I guess my question is on the Other segment.
 This is one of your faster-growing segments and has been for a while.
 In your release script, you guys talked about some investments there.
 I guess, I'd like to understand a little bit more about those types of investments, what they were, and how you expect them to affect the margins on a go-forward basis from here.

 Douglas M. Baker, Jr. - Ecolab, Inc.